 The Notre Dame Council on International Business Development was founded in 1989 by a group of dedicated students at the University of Notre Dame under the inspiration of Rev. Theodore Hesburgh and in collaboration with the current benefactor, Mr. Frank Potenziani.
-These students recognized the changing nature of the global economy: no longer could companies concentrate solely on the domestic market.
-The students viewed these changes as offering a meaningful opportunity to gain valuable business experience.
+These students recognized the changing nature of the global economy, and how companies could no longer concentrate solely on the domestic market.
+The students believed these changes offered a meaningful opportunity to gain valuable business experience.

-Through their vision, they formed what has become the largest student organization on Notre Dame’s campus.
-Known since 2000 as the Student International Business Council (SIBC), the SIBC seeks to fulfill its vision of “Peace through Commerce” by interacting with global companies and organizations, while educating its members and the Notre Dame community about the different aspects of international business.
-The group has grown from a small activity within the business college to the largest student organization on campus, including over 500 active members from both the University of Notre Dame and St. Mary’s College.
+Through their vision, they formed what has become the largest student-led organization on Notre Dame’s campus.
+Known since 2000 as the Student International Business Council (SIBC), the SIBC seeks to fulfill its vision of “Peace through Commerce” by interacting with global companies and organizations, while educating its members and the Notre Dame community on the different aspects of international business.
+Since its inception, the group has grown from a small activity within the business college to the largest student organization on campus, and now includes over 800 active members from both the University of Notre Dame and St. Mary’s College.

-Students are elected annually to a twelve member Board of Directors, which includes an Executive Board and directors of the five functional divisions of Accounting, Business Consulting, Finance, Global Development, and Marketing.
-While the mission within these divisions has remained consistent, the project base has grown to include over 30 academic projects each semester and the Council now sponsors over 10 international interns annually.
-The Council also continues to grow at campuses beyond Notre Dame, as sister chapters of the SIBC have been launched at Benedictine College and at the University of San Diego.
+Students are elected annually to serve on the SIBC's Board of Directors, which includes an Executive Board and Directors of the Council's five divisions.
+While the mission within these divisions has remained consistent, the project base has grown to include over 60 academic projects each semester.
+Besides offering students the opportunity to participate in semester-long projects, the Council now supports more than 30 international initiatives annually.
+The Council has also expanded to campuses beyond Notre Dame, as sister chapters of the SIBC have been launched at Benedictine College and the University of San Diego.